LeMahieu back with Yanks after recovering from COVID-19

 NEW YORK (AP)Second baseman DJ LeMahieu returned to the field for the New York Yankees on Friday after missing nearly two weeks with COVID-19.

-LeMahieu was not in the lineup for Friday’s intraquad game but hit in a batting cage and was to take grounders on the field.
-Boone wants LeMahieu to build up his legs and said it’s not clear whether he will be ready for Thursday night’s opener at Washington.
+Boone wasn’t sure whether LeMahieu would be ready for Thursday night’s opener at Washington.

-”I don’t want to commit one way or the other,” he said.
+”I don’t want to commit one way or the other,” Boone said. ”That would be a pretty quick turnaround, obviously.”

 LeMahieu signed with the Yankees before the 2019 season and hit .327.
 He set career highs with 26 homers and 102 RBIs while splitting time among first, second and third.
 He turned 32 on Monday.